johnsulf/sp1/README.md

 ## Description
 The website for Community Science Museum is made as my Semester Project 1 submission for my studies at Noroff.
 The focus is on design, HTML and CSS.
 Hereunder designing for the relevant target group, writing semantic HTML and no repeating CSS.
+Visit the website [here(https://csmuseum1.netlify.app/)]

 ### Key features

 - Fade in image in header: The header of each page features an image that is faded in.
 - Color theme: Strong colors were used for the young target group.
-Every page has its own primary color.
+Every page has its primary color.
 - Cards: A fair amount of time were used on the cards used on most pages.
--

 ## Built With